forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/remote-development.md

    VS Code detects the dev container configuration file and prompts you to reopen the project folder in a container. **DO NOT RUN THIS YET.**

-1. Open the `.devcontainer/devcontainer.json` file and make the following changes.
+1. Open the `.devcontainer/devcontainer.json` file and make these edits:

    - Remove the line `"dockerFile": "Dockerfile",`
-   - Set the value of `salesforcedx-vscode-apex.java.home` to the value you recorded earlier after the command `update-java-alternatives --list`.
+   - Set the value of `salesforcedx-vscode-apex.java.home` to the path you copied earlier after the command `update-java-alternatives --list`.

 1. From the Command Palette, run **Remote-Containers: Reopen in Container**.

-1. Once the project is open, you likely need to install the node modules.
-Open a new terminal in VS Code - which will be mounted to the remote WSL environment, and run `npm i`.
+1. Once the project is open, install the node modules.
+Open a new terminal in VS Code, which is mounted to the remote WSL environment, and run `npm i`.

-1. You can now proceed to authorize orgs and create scratch orgs as you normally would.
+1. Authorize orgs and create scratch orgs.

 See Also (VS Code documentation):